justayar/design-patterns/out/production/design-patterns/prototype/README.md

 ## Pros

-- You avoid tight coupling between the creator and the concrete products.
+- You can clone objects without coupling to their concrete classes.
-- **Single Responsibility Principle** You can move the product creation code into one place in the program, making the code easier to support.
-- **Open/Closed Principle** You can introduce new types of products into the program without breaking existing client code.
+- You can get rid of repeated initialization code in favor of cloning pre-built prototypes.
+- You can produce complex objects more conveniently.
+- You get an alternative to inheritance when dealing with configuration presets for complex objects.

 ## Cons

-- The code will be complex to create many subclasses
+- Cloning complex objects that have circular references might be very tricky.